A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

 By Avi Landau

-Now deep into DEEP SPRING ( though still cold) , my household has almost completely emerged from its state of FUYUGOMORI (冬篭り), the shuttering up, bundling up, and holing up, that those of us living the traditional Japanese way do (that means without central heating!) for a few months out of each year.
-Now, when I sit in my tatami-matted Japanese style room, instead of huddling up by the noisy little kerosene heater or hunkering up with my legs roasting in a kotastu (a heated table), I can open the large windows, leting the warm, pollen heavy breezes drift in, occassionally bringing the intoxicating scent of some newly blossomed flowers to my nose.
-With this delicious air, and the raucus chatter of birds busy with their mating and nest making rituals, it is just about impossible to concentrate on reading , writing, or anything else for that matter.
+Now getting deeper into spring ( though still cold) , my household has almost completely emerged from its state of FUYUGOMORI (冬篭り), the shuttering up, bundling up, and holing up, that those of us living the traditional Japanese way do (that means without central heating!) for a few months out of each year.
+Now, when I sit in my tatami-matted Japanese style room, instead of huddling up by the noisy little kerosene heater or hunkering up with my legs roasting in a kotastu (a heated table), I can open the large windows, letting the warm, pollen heavy breezes drift in, occasionally bringing the intoxicating scent of some newly blossomed flowers to my nose.
+With this delicious air, and the raucous chatter of birds busy with their mating and nest making rituals, it is just about impossible to concentrate on reading , writing, or anything else for that matter.
 The only option seems to be to savor the moment.

 The edge of a huge camellia hedge

 The other day, while I was doing just that, the breeze turned to a gust, and the air filled with fluttering cherry blossom petals blown off some nearby trees, creating the illusion of snowfall.
 Many of these settled in my yard, forming a delicate pink mosaic which seemed alive as it shifted with the wind.
 With a UGUISU ( Japanese bush warbler) crying out its distinctive called, I was overcome with the feeling that I was experiencing Japanese spring to its fullest!